Ninja243/Labs/ISSUES.md

        - I've always just thought that they're interchangable

  * ##  :imp: React/JSX
+   * Client does not check nonce
+   * Client does not check aud in id_token to make sure it's legit
    * Loading screens via async/await
      - Do I just not understand async?